denten-books/plain-text/1-chapter.md

 Neither mathematicians nor cognitive scientists agree on the extent to which states of mind can be compared to discrete machine states.

-Turing further imagines a machine "supplied with a 'tape' (the analogue of paper) running through it, and divided into sections (called 'squares') each capable of bearing a 'symbol'" [@turing_computable_1937, 231].
+Turing further imagined a machine "supplied with a 'tape' (the analogue of paper) running through it, and divided into sections (called 'squares') each capable of bearing a 'symbol'" [@turing_computable_1937, 231].
 Much like a movie reel, the tape moves through the machine one section at a time.
 At each point only one section bearing one symbol can be said to be "in the machine."
-"We may call this square the 'scanned square,'" Turing writes,
+"We may call this square the 'scanned square,'" Turing wrote,

 > The symbol on the scanned square may be called the "scanned symbol."
 The
 > "scanned symbol" is the only one of which the machine is, so to speak,